 2) You need a Business Model not a Business Plan

 The odds are already stacked against us.
 Most startups fail.
 Of those who do succeed, 66% have reported that they changed their business plans drastically.
 Writing a 50 page document and expecting to adhere to the plan for years is an exercise of fantasy.
 To help you with your business, Founder Club has business ideas to share with you.

 What you need is a quick ‘model’ that succinctly captures how your core components tie together.
 In one of my previous posts, I discuss the Business Model Canvas — which lets us put together a model in 10 minutes.
 Moreover, it gives us a bird’s eye view of our entire model in one page.
 Extremely handy!
 Read something about the key success factors in business so that you can implement them into your new business strategy.

 Analysis Paralysis — A plague that has afflicted most of us at some point or the other.
 We’ll overanalyze and deliberate in an attempt to make the “perfect decision”.
 In the process we make no decision (or take no action).

 Writing a 50 page business plan is no easy feat.
 But the truth is, it does nothing to move the needle.
-Many of my friends write their business model, and then do nothing to execute.
+Many of my friends write their business model, and then do nothing to execute for which we recommend tools like this w2 creator software.
 Why?
 Because the completion of a 50 page document drives a false sense of accomplishment.

 If you’re not a year or so into your venture already, you most likely don’t need a Business Plan yet.